FreeCAD/FreeCAD-documentation/wiki/SheetMetal_Workbench.md

 5. Use the <img alt="" src=images/SheetMetal_SketchOnSheet.svg  style="width:16px;"> [Sketch on Sheet metal](SheetMetal_SketchOnSheet.md) command to cut holes into the object starting on a chosen wall and then following the adjoined walls and connections.
 6. The <img alt="" src=images/SheetMetal_Forming.svg  style="width:16px;"> [Make Forming in Wall](SheetMetal_Forming.md) command will stamp a shape into a wall.

-Several tools of other workbenches could be used to add holes or to reshape edges.
+Several tools from other workbenches can be used to add holes or to reshape edges.

 ### Unfold a sheet metal object